fhcflx/blogger-CLI/README.md

 4. -l "label1, label2"  to set labels

 Before you can run the program you will need to login into the google API console setup an app and download a blogger key.
-Put the .json file in the same directory as the script.
+Save the file as client_id.json in the same directory as the script.

 When you first run the program a web browser will launch and you will give the app permission to access your blogger account.

-Don't forget to edit the following configurable variables
+Don't forget to edit the following configurable variables in bloggercli:

 1. labels  defaults are used when no labels are given on CLI
 2. blogId  The id of your blog